ontop/ontop-website/academia/iq-formal.md

-# Formalization of Intermediate Queries
+# Formalization characterization of IQs

 ::: warning
-TODO: CHECK/UPDATE (2 years old)
+TODO: CHECK/UPDATE (2 years old and formatted in AsciiDocs)
 :::

 This section aims at providing a more precise characterization of an _intermediate query_ (_IQ_ in what follows),